 The Covered Bonds may be issued in bearer form ("Bearer Covered Bonds"), registered form ("Registered Covered Bonds"), uncertificated book entry form cleared through the Nasdaq Central Securities Depository Iceland hf. (the "NCSD") or any other clearing system as decided by the Issuer ("VS System Covered Bonds").
 The maximum aggregate nominal amount of all Covered Bonds from time to time outstanding under the Programme will not exceed ISK 170,000,000,000 (or its equivalence in other currencies calculated as described herein).
 The Covered Bonds may be issued on a continuing basis.
-The Financial Supervisory Authority, Iceland (the "FME") granted the Issuer a licence dated 29 April 2013 to issue Covered Bonds.
-Any increase of the Programme is subject to the FME approval.
+The Financial Supervisory Authority of the Central Bank of Iceland (the "FSA") granted the Issuer a licence dated 29 April 2013 to issue Covered Bonds.
+Any increase of the Programme is subject to the FSA approval.
 At the date of this Base Prospectus the Programme shall not exceed a limit of ISK 170,000,000,000.